vfarcy/My-lab/projects/rccar.md

 The purpose of the project is to modify the remote control of a cheap RC car so it can be controlled by software.

-An arduino will be wired to the remote control.
-It will pilot the remote controller using a very simple language :
+This enhanced remote controller will be able to interpret a very simple language, as follows :

 - Directions : FF = Forward, FR = Forward & Right, BB = Backward, etc.
 - Stop : SS = Stop